segmentio/segment-docs/src/connections/destinations/catalog/refiner/index.md

 ---
 [Refiner](https://refiner.io?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a user qualification and lead scoring platform for B2B SaaS companies with a free trial or freemium model.
 Refiner helps self-service SaaS providers to identify and convert more high-revenue accounts.

 This destination is maintained by Refiner.
-For any issues with the destination, [contact their team](mailto:contact@refiner.io).
+For any issues with the destination, [contact the Refiner Support team](mailto:contact@refiner.io).

 {% include content/beta-note.md %}